sassoftware/viya4-iac-gcp/docs/CONFIG-VARS.md

 }
 ```

 Note: The subnets for filestore and database can not the pre-created.
-GCP creates the subnets as part of the services.
+Google Cloud creates the subnets as part of the services.

 ## General

-The application of a Kubernetes version in GCP has some limitations when assigning channels and versions to the cluster.
+The application of a Kubernetes version in Google Cloud has some limitations when assigning channels and versions to the cluster.
 The doc outlining on these limitations can be found in the [Kubernetes Versions](user/KubernetesVersions.md) guide.

 | Name | Description | Type | Default | Notes |
 | :--- | ---: | ---: | ---: | ---: |